Skip to Content

 Making pizza is one of my daughter's favorite times together.

 We started making homemade pizza one afternoon for a homeschool lesson.
-We were finishing a series on home ec and our last and final food was pizza.
-Since that time we have made several different pizza versions.
+We were finishing a series on home ec, and our last and final food was pizza.
+Since that time, we have made several different pizza versions.

-No pizza is good though if the crust is not just as good.
-This recipe here is my very favorite pizza dough recipe and I use it for all my pizza recipes.
+No pizza is good, though, if the crust is not just as good.
+This recipe here is my very favorite pizza dough recipe, and I use it for all my pizza recipes.
 It is a no-fail crust and will have you making delicious pizzas in no time flat!

 Here's a tutorial on how to make pizza with store-bought dough if making it from scratch is not your cup of tea.